abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 [^caesar]: [Frumentariae Leges](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Frumentariae_Leges.html), dictionary of greek and roman antiquities, william smith, 1875

-Rome got into this mess because of a side effect of urbanization: city dwellers are located far from their supply chain.
+Rome got into this mess because of a side effect of urbanization and density: city dwellers are located far from their supply chain.
 Plus other large capitals back then were nearish their grain supply[^gracchi], while Rome relied on shipping.
 Once the annona was in place, Rome's subsequent population growth was built on top of it;
 the larger the population, the larger the disaster of removing it, and the larger the military network required to send home grain.